-In his sermons on the sacraments, which he preached to some newly baptized, St. Ambrose in the 4th century shows a keen appreciation of the power and weakness of signs.
+St. Ambrose in the 4th century met the same uncertainty of signs as he spoke to the newly baptized of his time.
 They signify so much, but we find them hard to accept.
-“Is this it?” he hears them say as they approach the waters of baptism.
+“Is this it?” he hears them say as they approach the waters of baptism and the table of the Eucharist.

 “You must not trust, then, wholly to your bodily eyes.
 What is not seen is in reality seen more clearly; for what we see with our eyes is temporal whereas what is eternal (and invisible to the eye) is discerned by the mind and spirit.”
 (On the mysteries)

-Remember Namaan’s doubt as the Assyrian general stood before the healing waters of the Jordan, Ambrose reminds his hearers.
+The Assyrian general, Naaman, doubted as he stood before the healing waters of the Jordan, Ambrose reminds his hearers.
 There’s more here than you see or think.

 So we’re invited into an unseen world.
-Still, aren’t we also like those whom the saint addressed?
+Still, we’re like those whom the gospel describes and the saint addresses.
 Is this it?
-Maybe more so, for schooled as we are in the ways of science and fact, we look for proof from what our eyes see.
+Moreso now, schooled as we are in the ways of science and fact, we look for proof from what our eyes see.
 We live in a world that tells us what we see is all there is.

 Faith is a search for what we don’t see.
 God desires to approach us through signs.
 Will he not help us approach him that way?
-Believe, God says.
+Believe in me, Jesus says.